lornearnold/SimCenterBootcamp2024/docs/_sources/source/git.rst.txt

 .. note::

 #.
 To Synch your Fork with the original you need to fetch the branches and their respective commits from the upstream repository.
-Commits to original master branch will be stored in a local branch, upstream/master.
+Commits to original main branch will be stored in a local branch, upstream/main.

    .. code::